Updated March 12, 2016

-You’ll need to accept the Google Analytics Terms of Service and then you should see this:
+You’ll need to accept the Google Analytics Terms of Service and get your tracking info.

-Note the “Tracking Info” tab is selected.
-(You can access this tab at any time by logging into your Analytics account –> Admin tab in right corner –> Account List –> selecting the Account name you chose in the last step –> selecting the name of the web property from the list –> clicking on the “Tracking Info” tab.)
+You can access your tracking info at any time by logging into your Analytics account > Admin > Account List > selecting the Account name you chose in the last step in the menu > selecting the name of the Web Property from the list > clicking “Tracking Info” like so:

 How to install the tracking code in your site

-This is where using Genesis or Elegant Themes is super nice because they make it easy (although it’s not too hard in Twenty Eleven or Twenty Twelve either).
+This is where using a Genesis theme is super nice because they make it easy.

 How to make sure your Google Analytics tracking code is installed properly

-- Wait a minute or two.
-It shouldn’t take longer than a few minutes to start tracking, so if you still don’t see that it’s tracking after a few minutes, do some more troubleshooting.
+- Check back in 30 minutes or so.
+It shouldn’t take longer than a few minutes to start tracking, so if you still don’t see that it’s tracking after that much time, move on to the next step.

-- Complete the process again making sure you are copying and pasting the entire snippet of code.
+- Go backwards through the steps above and undo what you did.
+Complete the process again making sure you are copying and pasting the entire snippet of code.
 Make sure you save after pasting!